Friday Foster (film): Racial issues

 Uplifting the black family was an important part of black unity and self-determination.
 The black family, especially black women, was expected to play an important role in shaping the next generation.
 Although the viewers never see who Friday's parents are, her younger brother, Cleave, whom she cares for, is a presence in the film.
 Cleave represents the next generation in this film.
 Friday's mission to find and have the hitmen arrested is also a mission to protect her younger brother.
 As we are to assume that Friday is his only family, if she were to die, her brother would become an orphan and might fall victim to the common traps of black life: poverty, drugs, gangs, etc.

 Grier herself talks about the disintegration of black family in an interview with Ebony:People are not going to church anymore.
 There's more corruption, more kids dropping out, more young girls from the ages for 13 to 16 who are becoming pregnant.
 Families have disintegrated.
 Our parents aren't as strict today.
 They're not showing that hard, firm love like they used to.
 I feel we have just lost respect for one another as human beings.

 Protecting the next generation from the criminal life would give them the opportunity to become better educated than the last and be leaders in the community and promote black unity.
 Education was an important part of black power.
 It was believed that "treating black children as creative, educable beings (rather than aberrant or dysfunctional ones), these revamped institutions would emphasize racial and cultural difference in a positive way--by nurturing a youngster's sense of self and instilling respect for collective responsibility and action."

 The film also introduces viewers to comedic versions of two common characters within the black community—the black cop and the pimp.
 As expressed by Stokely Carmichael, "... black Americans have two problems: they are poor and they are black.
-All other problems arise form this two-sided reality: lack of education, the so-called apathy of black men."
+All other problems arise from this two-sided reality: lack of education, the so-called apathy of black men."
 These characters are a part of a disillusioned older generation caught in the claws of systemic oppression, poverty and being black.